 That the State should tell you how to behave in your private life is very far from one of Britain’s fundamental values.
 Conservatives usually object from a libertarian amoralist point of view when it happens.
 But asserting such values seems to be less about “moral rearmament” than allowing the Government a loophole, pre-knitted into the web of the new written Constitution, when rights claims are made.
 In particular the application of the moral test would deal with such cases as Trenton Oldfield, Boat Race protester, who included a family rights claim against his deportation.

-It is also the thinking behind the Immigration Bill amendment by Dominic Raab (also on the Conservative Bill of Rights drafting body) to stop foreign criminals making family rights claims.
+It is also the thinking behind the Immigration Bill amendment by Dominic Raab the backbencher in 2014 to stop foreign criminals making family rights claims.

 So Elphicke’s Article 23 (see below) seems to require a person to obey the law (even though, by definition, laws already require that they be obeyed); render civil and military service when required; uphold public order “without placing himself in significant danger” (implying cautious vigilantism and an end to the English Common Law tradition of not requiring interventionism from ordinary people); not claiming benefits if at all possible; and “rendering help to other persons who are in need of assistance, where reasonable and to the best of his ability, including but not limited to help for elderly or disabled persons”.

 Only if you comply with these State-issued requirements are you guaranteed a remedy in court for breaches of your human rights.
 So what does this mean?
 May a judge find, for example, that you were indeed tortured by the State, contrary to the Bill of Rights (Article 3), but: “I have heard evidence that you failed to assist the little old lady living next door by doing a spot of shopping for her – case dismissed!”